georgerdpdmg/lets-perf-test/README.md

 ## How to use?

-Amend the urls array then
+Amend the URLS array in the v1.js file then

 ```
 yarn start